rivasbolinga/Weather-App/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-You can see the live version here: [👉🏼](https://rivasbolinga.github.io/Weather-App/)
+You can see the live version [here](https://rivasbolinga.github.io/Weather-App/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>